biswate/biswate.github.io/README.md

-# Biswajit Karmakar
+%# Biswajit Karmakar
-Hi, welcome to my page.
+Hi!
+My name is Biswajit Karmakar.
 I am  a researcher in Theoritical High Energy Physics   at Institute of  Physics, Uniwersytet Śląski w Katowicach,  Poland.
 I completed my Ph.D. from the Indian Institute of Technology  Guwahati.
 Then I was a postdoctoral fellow at the Physical Research Laboratory  Ahmedabad, India, and at the Institute of High Energy Physics, Beijing, China.
 Before moving to Katowice, I was a researcher at the Indian Institute of Technology Hyderabad.

 High energy physics phenomenology is my broad area of research with particular emphasis on neutrino physics, dark matter, cosmology, etc.